czim/laravel-pxlcms/README.md

 - Route model binding should work just find, look it up in the Sluggable documentation.
 - The `findBy` method is now expanded with an optional `locale` parameter, wich limits slug searches to a specific locale/language: `findBy($slug, $locale = null)`.
   Likewise, the `whereSlug` scope has an optional `locale` parameter.
+- Translation models should be made Sluggable for multilingual slugs.
+  The translation's parent model will still implement the `SluggableInterface` and delegate the relevant calls to the translation model.

 ## Running the Generator